 Full-Face Snorkel Mask

 Another alternative to a traditional scuba mask and snorkel is to get a full-face snorkel mask.
 The advantage is that they cover the whole face which allows you to breathe through your mouth or nose.

-You’ll have a hard time to break a mouthpiece of a modern snorkel.
+You’ll have a hard time breaking a mouthpiece of a modern snorkel.
 However, it potentially could happen and it would be good to know that the mouthpiece can be replaced without having to replace the whole snorkel.

 Mask Strap Release

 In addition, a smaller person will most likely have a lower lung capacity.
-So, if you are smaller and you’re getting a wet snorkel then don’t forget that you have to blow hard to get the water out of the snorkel.
+So, if you are smaller and you’re getting a snorkel without a dry-top then don’t forget that you have to blow hard to get the water out of the snorkel.
 It would be more comfortable to have a tube with a smaller diameter that will require less air to blow the water out.

 The same reason(s) make it important to have a kid-sized snorkel for kids.
-They have an even harder time using an adult snorkel and blowing it out.
-A great kid sized snorkel that is dry is the Cressi Junior Dry Snorkel.
+Children have an even harder time using an adult snorkel and blowing it out.
+A great kid-sized snorkel that is dry is the Cressi Junior Dry Snorkel.

-Modern snorkels work reliable and help you to snorkel or dive.
-If you want to snorkel then you’re best off using a dry snorkel.
-Divers will want to use a semi-dry snorkel which allows for easier diving.
+Modern snorkels, like a dry snorkel, work reliable and help you to snorkel or dive.
+If you want to snorkel then you’re best off using a dry snorkel that prevents water from getting into the tube.
+Scuba divers will want to use a semi-dry snorkel which allows for easier diving.

-If you like to both snorkel and dive then you’re best off to simply buy two snorkels.
+If you like to both snorkel and dive then you’re best off to simply buy two snorkels, one semi-dry, and one dry snorkel.
 They are pretty cheap and you won’t have to compromise on either activity.

 Make sure you pick snorkels with a purge valve and an easy mask strap release to make it easier to use the device.